How to apply for a PhD position

 For official required documents and deadlines see here.

 A successful student candidate will find a PhD project, which best fits his/her skills and interests.
-Thereafter a written research plan should be prepared (approx. 1 page), and submitted along with other documents through the SAIS system (Estonian graduates only!) or DreamApply system.
+Thereafter a written motivation letter should be prepared (approx. 1 page), and submitted along with other documents through the SAIS system (Estonian graduates only!) or DreamApply system.

 Motivation letter in English and the curriculum vitae must be submitted with other entrance documents in the online application system.
 In your online application you must choose a project you are applying for.
 Topics have been announced here.
 You can apply for one project only.